 CPTC Foundation scholarships provide financial assistance to help meet educational expenses.

-When funding is available, emergency assistance through Simon’s Fund may help students meet emergency financial needs that would prevent students from continuing their education.
-Simon’s Fund is coordinated through the Advising and Counseling Office.
-Please contact Kristen Bate in Building 17, Room 150, or at 253-589-5548 if you have questions or to turn in an application.
+When funding is available, the Foundation offers emergency assistance through the Student Emergency Assistance Program may help students meet emergency financial needs that would prevent students from continuing their education.